deputt/civicrm-user-guide/docs/common-workflows/importing-data-into-civicrm.md

 -   Contact Id or External Identifier or all the fields used in your Unsupervised Duplicate Matching rule (to match to an existing contact)
--   Financial Type
+-   Financial Type (to match an existing text, eg. Campaign Contribution, Donation, Event Fee, Member Dues)
 -   Total Amount

 If you want to **update existing contributions,** your CSV file must include at least the following fields:

 -   Transaction ID or Invoice ID or Payment ID (to match to an existing contribution)
--   Financial Type
+-   Financial Type (to match an existing text, eg. Campaign Contribution, Donation, Event Fee, Member Dues)
 -   Total Amount

 You can use also use **update existing contributions** to import new or change existing data in other core or custom contribution fields.
 When